-Fat Necrosis Los Angeles, CA
+Fat Necrosis Los Angeles and Beverly Hills, CA

 Dr. Kenneth Hughes performs a great number of revisions of all types of surgery.
 Many times patients have run out of options or have no options when they seek out Dr. Hughes’s expertise.
 Dr. Hughes sees patients who have been to 20 or 30 consultations looking for an answer and have been turned away.
 This presents a unique situation in which Dr. Kenneth Hughes possesses the tools and skill to remedy a situation that others do not.

 Dead fat cannot simply be removed by the liposuction process or with any type of liposuction technique.
 Liposuction can only remove lower density materials through the power of vacuum suction.
 Fat necrosis results when the fat dies due to lack of blood supply and dystrophic calcification occurs -thus creating a hard calcific ultradense brick of tissue.
 This dead tissue must be cut out or excised.
+Many of these patients have undergone Brazilian buttlift or BBL from another surgeon and have developed fat necrosis from the fat transfer procedure.

 The question is where to place the incision and how long to make the incision.
 A patient obviously wants to have as inconspicuous a scar as possible.
 In the many cases, Dr. Kenneth Hughes makes the incision under the buttock, at the top of the buttock, or within a tattoo.
 Dr. Hughes then dissects to the level of fat necrosis for removal.
 Dr. Kenneth Hughes performs this with the help of a lighted retractor so that he can both visualize the offending fat necrosis and feel for the dead fat with his opposing hand.